Mahrez-Ourabi/Mahrez-Ourabi/README.md

 - 👋 Hi, I’m @Mahrez-Ourabi
 - 👀 I’m interested in IT , AI , ML , DEVOPS
-- 🌱 I’m currently learning BI => business intelligence
+- 🌱 I’m software engineer
 - 💞️ I’m looking to collaborate on IT development
-- 📫 How to reach me mahrez.ouurabi@gmail.com
+- 📫 You can reach me mahrez.ouurabi@gmail.com

 <!---
 Mahrez-Ourabi/Mahrez-Ourabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.